awsdocs/aws-codepipeline-user-guide/doc_source/concepts.md

 ### Source Revisions<a name="concepts-source-revisions"></a>

 When you make a source code change, a new version is created\.
 A *source revision* is the version of a source change that triggers a pipeline execution\.
 An execution processes that source revision only\.
 For GitHub and CodeCommit repositories, this is the commit\.
-For Amazon S3 buckets or actions, this is the object version\.
+For S3 buckets or actions, this is the object version\.